Bulletin #2349, Maine Farm Safety Program: Harvesting Hay Safely

 By Dawna L. Cyr, Farm Safety Project Assistant, and Steven B. Johnson, Ph.D., Extension Crops Specialist

 Safe operation during baling depends in part on how well the baler is prepared for use before the season starts.
 This preparation may not only reduce field downtime but also may prevent accidents.
 This pre-season preparation also will allow necessary lead-time to get needed replacement parts and to do a thorough preparation job.
-Always disengage the power take-off (PTO), shut off the tractor engine and take the ignition key with you.
+Always disengage the power take-off (PTO), shut off the tractor engine ,and take the ignition key with you when you leave.

 Thoroughly clean the baler to remove any accumulated field trash or other debris.
 Lubricate all parts according to the manufacturer’s recommendations.
 Proper lubrication can reduce unnecessary wear on parts and prevent overheating that could cause a fire.